wanghaisheng/prince_collection_astro/src/content/blog/post-test-one.md

 ### Adding images to your grid gallery

-* add an image widget above or below your gallery code, just to use as a way to select images from the library
+* add an image widget (from the top menu/toolbar click the + and a dropdown will appear, select "Image") above or below your gallery code, just to use as a way to select images from the library
 * open the media library
 * find your image and click it to highlight
 * in the upper left button toolbar, select **"Copy Name"**: this will give you the name of the file i.e. waldorf-astoria-cabo-san-lucas-1.jpeg